-What about our 10Gbps connection?
-The first estimate is the amount of useable buffer space in the switching elements.
-Assuming a total of some 256Mbytes of useable queue space on the network path prior to the onset of queue saturation, then the TCP session operating in congestion avoidance mode will experience packet loss some 590 RTT intervals after reaching the peak transmission speed of 10Gbps, or some further 41 seconds, at which point the TCP sending rate in congestion avoidance mode is 10.1Gbps.
-For all practical purposes the TCP congestion avoidance mode causes the sawtooth oscillation of this ideal TCP session between 5.0GBps and 10.1Gbps.
-A single iteration of this saw-tooth cycle will take 2,062 seconds, or 34 minutes and 22 seconds.
-The implication here is that the network has to be absolutely stable in terms of no packet loss along the path for time scales of the order of tens of minutes (or some billions of packets), and corresponding transmission bit error rates that are less than 10^{-14} .
-It also implies massive data sets to be transferred, as the amount of data passed in just one TCP congestion avoidance cycle is 1.95 terrabytes (1.95 x 10^{12} bytes).
-Its also the case that the TCP session cannot make full use of the available network bandwidth, as the average data transfer rate is 7.55Gbps under these conditions, not 10Gbps.
+What about our 10-Gbps connection?
+The first estimate is the amount of usable buffer space in the switching elements.
+Assuming a total of 256 MB of usable queue space on the network path prior to the onset of queue saturation, the TCP session operating in congestion avoidance mode will experience packet loss some 590 RTT intervals after reaching the peak transmission speed of 10 Gbps, or some further 41 seconds, at which point the TCP sending rate in congestion avoidance mode is 10.1 Gbps.
+For all practical purposes the TCP congestion avoidance mode causes the sawtooth oscillation of this ideal TCP session between 5.0 Gbps and 10.1 Gbps.
+A single iteration of this sawtooth cycle takes 2062 seconds, or 34 minutes and 22 seconds.
+The implication here is that the network has to be stable in terms of no packet loss along the path for time scales of the order of tens of minutes (or some billions of packets), and corresponding transmission bit error rates that are less than 10-14.
+It also implies massive data sets to be transferred, because the amount of data passed in just one TCP congestion avoidance cycle is 1.95 terabytes ( $1.95 \times 10^{12}$ bytes).
+It is also the case that the TCP session cannot make full use of the available network bandwidth, because the average data transfer rate is 7.55 Gbps under these conditions, not 10 Gbps.
+(See Figure 2).